berdabo24/TADC/README.md

 This clone repo was made to include the HARD difficulty into the game, intended for friends to try out and beat the hard level!

+## Instructions
+1. Download the repo as ZIP or clone the repo
+2. Extract the files
+3. Run TADC.exe